Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 * **TSP**: Terminating Service Provider.
 * **CIDVV Platform**: A system that implements the vouching and vetting procedures defined in this document.
 * **CIDVV-aware Network Element**: An SBC or intermediary that recognizes CIDVV signaling prefixes and interprets associated responses, but does not implement the full CIDVV platform logic.
 * **Vouch**: The act of a CIDVV platform asserting that it has verified control of a telephone number through the challenge-response mechanism described in this document, which may consist of one or more verification calls.
-A successful vouch provides strong evidence that the calling party legitimately controls the asserted Caller-ID.
+A successful vouch provides strong evidence that the calling party controls the asserted Caller-ID.
 * **Vet** (or **Vetting**): The process by which a CIDVV platform confirms legitimate ownership of a telephone number via the two-call challenge-response sequence.
 Vetting may be performed by the number owner directly or on behalf of third parties such as Caller-ID branding services, Google Business Profiles, trade organizations, or enterprise trust programs.
 * **Vouching Call**: A short verification call used in the CIDVV protocol.
 CIDVV defines a primary vouching call ("100") and an optional secondary vouching call ("101").
 * **Successful Vouch**: A verification result indicating that a matching cache entry was found.